frame-lang/frame-docs/getting_started/domain_block.rst

 general declaration syntax discussed in the :ref:`variable_declarations` section.

-All actions and event handlers can access the domain data by referencing the varible identifier.
+All actions and event handlers can access the domain data by referencing the variable identifier.
-Below we cn see references from both contexts to the domain variable *name*:
+Below we can see references from both contexts to the domain variable *name*:

 .. code-block::
     :caption: Sample Domain Syntax